gregorio500/boxing-beta/README.md

 <h2>Who is a creator?</h2>
 <p align="justify">My big passion is MMA and any other full-contact combat sport.
 I’ve been training martial arts since child.
-I was professional figther in MMA and amateur fighter in brazilian ju-jitsu.
-My goal is create a new tools to helpful fight athlets to prepare to fight.
+I was professional figther in MMA and the amateur fighter in brazilian ju-jitsu.
+My goal is to create a new tools to helpful fight athlets to prepare to fight.
 Each fight should be predictable as much as possible and preperation should use the most clever method !<br>
 I really loved it - both of them: combat sport (my first love) and coding (second love :) )! <br>
 I am beginner programmer and I've been regularly practing coding since 3 years, highly focusing on javascript and python.
 I have a few other conception to create similar application and each of them are very innovative but I still need to improve my coding skills to express it that’s why I highly appreciate any advices.</p>